treangenlab/somatem/docs/tool_status-quicknotes.md

 - [ ]

 _enhance the setup_
-- [ ] Add a scripted way to download the example files
+- [x] Add a scripted way to download the example files (`assets/scripts/download_gdrive.sh`)
+  - [x] Test gdown with mock files and folder struture; Upload real files to google drive ; Update the script
 - [ ] Add a DB_dir variable to the config file and connect databases to it
 - [ ] Update databases to the shared directory location.
 Download the missing dbs there
   - [ ] lemur - update